PsHagrid/EggysToolbox/README.md

 # Eggys Toolbox

 Aiman Toolbox is a minimal Chrome extension that adds a "Chat Exporter" panel to pages displaying chats.
 The exporter lets you select multiple conversations and download them as a ZIP archive of text files.
+The ZIP filename uses the current date and time and each chat is stored with a unique filename to avoid overwriting.

 ## Loading the extension
 1. Download or clone this repository.